polkadot-fellows/xcm-format/README.md

 - A logical functional component of a chain, e.g. a single instance of a pallet on a Frame-based Substrate chain.
 - An account.

 A `MultiLocation` is a *relative identifier*, meaning that it can only be used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
-It is comprised of a number of *junctions*, each morphing the previous location, either diving down into one of its internal locations, called a *sub-consensus*, or going up into its parent location.
+It is comprised of a number of *junctions*, in order, each morphing the previous location, either diving down into one of its internal locations, called a *sub-consensus*, or going up into its parent location.
 Correct `MultiLocation` values must have all `Parent` junctions as a prefix to all *sub-consensus* junctions.

-A `MultiLocation` value with no junctions simply refers to the interpreting consensus system.
+A `MultiLocation` value with no junctions simply refers to the "current" interpreting consensus system.

 Note: `MultiLocation`s will tend to be written using junction names delimited by slashes, evoking the syntax of other logical path systems such as URIs and filesystems.
 E.g. a `MultiLocation` value expressed as `../PalletInstance(3)/GeneralIndex(42)` would be a `MultiLocation` of three `Junction`s: `Parent`, `PalletInstance{index: 3}` and `GeneralIndex{index: 42}`.